kontent-ai/management-sdk-net/README.md

 #### Upserting an asset using external ID

 Update or create an asset using a `fileResult` reference to a previously uploaded file.
-You can specify an asset description for each language in your Kentico Cloud project.
+You can specify an asset description for each language in your Kentico Kontent project.
 Specifying title of a new asset is optional.
 Use the asset title to better identify and filter your assets in the UI.

 ```csharp
 AssetDescription assetDescription = new AssetDescription